-Kelli Yates is a dietetics student at Life University, Freelance Writer, and Virtual Assistant.
-She is also the creator of the class Well-Fed Survival: Eating Well After Disaster, and co-creator of The Nutrition Nerds Podcast.
-In her “spare time”, Kelli practices yoga, avoids washing dishes, and wanders around thrift stores with her husband.
+Kelli Yates is a dietetics student at Life University, Freelance Writer, and Podcaster.
+She is the creator of the class Well-Fed Survival: Eating Well After Disaster, and creator and co-host of The Nutrition Nerds Podcast.
+In her spare time, Kelli practices yoga, makes jewelry, and spends time in nature.
 Kelli is currently accepting new clients – contact her here.

 Everyone has their story of why they are where they are.
 This is mine.